Latest update as of 11am Tuesday 21 October, 2025:

-Boil water notice is currently in place for Rūātoki.
+Boil water notice is no longer in place for Rūātoki.

-Due to recent heavy rainfall, the Rūātoki Water Treatment Plant’s ultraviolet (UV) treatment system is currently unable to operate effectively.
-The rainfall has caused increased turbidity (cloudiness) in the water supply, which prevents the UV system from fully neutralising harmful bacteria and viruses.
+During heavy rainfall, the Rūātoki Water Treatment Plant’s ultraviolet (UV) treatment system is unable to operate effectively.
+The rainfall causes increased turbidity (cloudiness) in the water supply, which prevents the UV system from fully neutralising harmful bacteria and viruses.

-As a result, a Boil Water Notice is now in effect for all residents of Rūātoki.
+As a result, a Boil Water Notice is put in effect for all residents of Rūātoki.

 - Boil all water for at least 3 minutes before using it for drinking, cooking, brushing teeth, or preparing food.